fivethirtyeight/data/marriage/README.md

+# Marriage

+This folder contains data behind the story [Marriage Isn’t Dead — Yet](http://fivethirtyeight.com/features/marriage-isnt-dead-yet/).

-These files contain data used in <a href="http://fivethirtyeight.com/features/marriage-isnt-dead-yet/">FiveThirtyEight's story</a> on marriage trends.File names are self-explanatory.
-Source for all data is Decennial Census (years 1960 to 2000) and American Community Survey (years 2001-2012), via <a href="https://usa.ipums.org/usa/cite.shtml">IPUMS USA</a>.
+Source for all data is Decennial Census (years 1960 to 2000) and American Community Survey (years 2001-2012), via [IPUMS USA](https://usa.ipums.org/usa/cite.shtml).

 Except in the divorce file, figures represent share of the relevant population that has never been married (MARST == 6 in the IPUMS data).
-Note that in the story, charts generally show the share that have <i>ever</i> been married, which is simply 1 - n.
-In the divorce file, figures are share of the relevant population that is <i>currently</i> divorced, conditional on having ever been married.
+Note that in the story, charts generally show the share that have *ever* been married, which is simply 1 - n.
+In the divorce file, figures are share of the relevant population that is *currently* divorced, conditional on having ever been married.

 Variable names are as follows.
 Number in variable names are age ranges, so `all_2534` is the marriage rate for everyone ages 25 to 34.